• Skip to primary navigation

 Do you know of any other great sketchnoting books?

-P.s.
+P.S.
 Check out this list of great analogue sketchnoting tools

-1. Ben Crothers says
+1. Ben Crothers Avatar

 Hope you don’t mind, but can I plug my own book for this list, Presto Sketching? http://prestosketching.com.
 It’s got a fair bit in there about sketchnoting, but takes it further with tips and ideas about storyboarding, conceptual modelling, and using metaphor to explore and explain topics.
 I’ve had some great feedback from teachers here in Australia about it, plus it has a number of interviews about how people use sketching in various ways, including a secondary school teacher.